watsonian/loadwatch/readme.md

     grep -A 100 "USER" load.cmd.log | grep -v USER | sed 's/  */ /g' | cut -f11- -d ' ' | sort | uniq -c | sort -n | tail -20

 That one will get you a list of the processes being executed the most across all process dumps.

+## Copyright

+Copyright (c) 2012 Joel Watson.
+See LICENSE for details.